OKK Spars

-Omladinski košarkaški klub Spars, commonly referred to as OKK Spars or Spars Ilidža, is a men's professional basketball club based in Ilidža, Bosnia and Herzegovina.
+Omladinski košarkaški klub Spars, commonly referred to as OKK Spars or Spars Sarajevo, is a men's professional basketball club based in Ilidža, Bosnia and Herzegovina.
 The club competes in the Basketball Championship of Bosnia and Herzegovina and the ABA League Second Division.

-The club is owned and run by Nihad Selimović and few others.
+The club is owned and operated by Nihad Selimović and a small group of partners.

 History

 The club was founded in 2005 as OKK Spars and competed in lower-ranking divisions until joining 2nd-tier A1 League in the 2011–12 season.
 After winning the A1 League in the 2012–13 season, they were promoted to the Basketball Championship of Bosnia and Herzegovina for the 2013–14 season.

 In December 2019, the club was merged with Realway, and changed its name to KK Spars Realway.
 However, on 31 December 2020, Spars and Realway parted their ways and the club changed its name back to OKK Spars.

 Sponsorship naming

 Spars has had several denominations through the years due to its sponsorship.